gb270/self-driving-robot/README.md

 and follow the instructions given.
 More in-depth instructions and a guide for reproducing this entire project will be added shortly.

+*venv_hailo_rpi5_examples* (the python venv that contains the neccessary python libraries can be found by following this [guide](https://github.com/hailo-ai/hailo-rpi5-examples/blob/main/doc/basic-pipelines.md#installation))

 ## License
 This project is licensed under the GNU GPL.
 See the [License](LICENSE) file for more details.